tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Score challenges
 * Incorporate student feedback scores
-* Score assignment with one number and a comment field.
+* Score assignment with one number and a comment field
+* Multi-tenancy?

 # Other assignment ideas